 So, invite your sweetie out for coffee (or some other semi-public place) and sit where you can talk without being overheard.
 Talk generally about your sexuality (thoughts on frequency, any potential problems, past sexual experience, etc.) but keep the details minimal.
 You might also share any “must-haves” or “deal-breakers.”
 For example, you need your spouse to be faithful sexually in marriage so swinging (swapping spouses) is off the table.

 If you suspect there are going to be problems (for example, if one of you has past sexual abuse), I would encourage you to get counseling and have the counselor talk you through the adjustment to marriage and being sexual in a healthy way.

 I would also encourage you to read something about newlywed sexuality a few weeks before the wedding.
 If you’ve never been sexual before it will give you a clue and if you have a sexual history, it will help you think through your sexual experience and create a new sexual relationship with your new spouse.

 Basically, find a safe place to talk.
 Go through different sexual topics without too much detail.
 Make sure you don’t have any major areas of disagreement.
 A little education is a good thing (if you feel totally clueless, you might do the reading first and use that to help your discussion).
-Again, if you think there might be a problem, get a bit more specific and talk it out in a safe place.
-If you need to, grab a counselor.
+If you have any concerns, talk to a mature couple or see a counselor.

 couple having coffee © gpointstudio / Adobe Stock